'The Great Successor' Aims To Fill In Blanks On The Life Of North Korea's Kim Jong Un

 There are few world leaders past or present we know less about than North Korea's reclusive, nuclear-armed bad boy, Kim Jong Un.

-Even Stalin was arguably less opaque — while guarded and secretive, the brutal Soviet strongman was at least recognized as one of Lenin's henchman before muscling his way to the top.
+Even Stalin was arguably less opaque.
+While guarded and secretive, the brutal Soviet strongman was at least recognized as one of Lenin's henchmen before muscling his way to the top.

-By contrast, Kim's very existence was only officially acknowledged a few years before the death of his father, Kim Jong Il, in December 2011 after the elder Kim launched an eleventh-hour scramble to ensure dynastic succession.
+By contrast, Kim's very existence was only officially acknowledged a few years before the death of his father, Kim Jong Il, in December 2011 after the elder Kim launched an 11th-hour scramble to ensure dynastic succession.
 At the time, no one was even sure of the new leader's exact age, let alone his agenda.

 So, The Great Successor: The Divinely Perfect Destiny of Brilliant Comrade Kim Jong Un by The Washington Post's Anna Fifield — who has spent considerable time in North Korea both before and after the princeling Kim's ascent — is a welcome addition to the political literature.

-Naturally, Fifield must rely on defectors and scant second-hand sources — among others, an aunt and uncle who cared for Kim Jong Un and his younger sister while they attended grade school in Switzerland under assumed names.
+Naturally, Fifield must rely on defectors and scant secondhand sources — among others, an aunt and uncle who cared for Kim Jong Un and his younger sister while they attended grade school in Switzerland under assumed names.
 To fill in the gaps in Kim's early years, the author also taps a retired Japanese sushi chef who spent 15 years in the service of the Kims, preparing them extravagant meals even as ordinary famine-stricken Koreans were, as widely reported, starving to death by the hundreds of thousands.

 Fifield skillfully leverages what little information is available from these years with more gleaned recently — especially since North Korea's nascent rapprochement with the West.
 However, unlike a conventional biography, there isn't — and can't be — any real intimacy here.
 Through no fault of Fifield's, Kim is instead an object viewed from outside; a creature propelled along by events and his stage managers rather than living among humanity.